Degrees of incomputability, realizability and constructive reverse mathematics: Main Proof

 \begin{proof} We now consider the following play:

-Again, by {\em recursion trick} (Section \ref{sec:recursion-trick}), it is sufficient to describe an algorithm constructing a basic clopen tree $T$ from Player II's given strategy $c_\bullet,\alpha_\bullet,B_\bullet,\dots$ such that Player I wins along the above play for some $j_0,k_0,x_0,j_1,k_1,x_1,\dots$ The difficulty here is again lack of compactness.
+Again, by {\em recursion trick} (Section \ref{sec:recursion-trick}), it is sufficient to describe an algorithm constructing a basic convex tree $T$ from Player II's given strategy $c_\bullet,\alpha_\bullet,B_\bullet,\dots$ such that Player I wins along the above play for some $j_0,k_0,x_0,j_1,k_1,x_1,\dots$ The difficulty here is again lack of compactness.

-Recall the tree of I's possible plays from Proposition \ref{lem:RT-semi-cont-bound}.
-In the present game, each node of our tree essentially codes Player I's play $\langle j_0,k_0,x_0,j_1,k_1,x_1,\dots\rangle$; however, now our tree is slightly different from the previous one.
+Recall the tree of I's possible plays from Proposition \ref{lem:RT-semi-cont-bound} (an approximation of a strategy tree in Definition \ref{def:strategy-tree}).
+In the present game, each node of the tree essentially codes Player I's play $\langle j_0,k_0,x_0,j_1,k_1,x_1,\dots\rangle$; however, now our new tree $\mathcal{O}$ is slightly different from the previous one.
 The first entry is $j=j_0$, which is an answer to the query $c$, and the second entry is $k=k_0$, which codes an answer to the query $\alpha$ (assigned to the node $\langle j\rangle$).

-However, although the $2$-tree $B$ (assigned to the node $\langle jk\rangle$) has at most two paths, we have a lot of candidates for the answer $x(n)\in 2^\om$.
+However, although the $2$-tree $B$ (assigned to the node $\langle jk\rangle$) has at most two paths, we have a lot of candidates for an answer $x_0\in 2^\om$.
 We assign infinitely many possible outcomes $(\infty,0,1,\dots)$ to the node $\langle jk\rangle$.
-The outcome $\infty$ indicates that $B$ has at most one path, and the outcome $n$ indicates that $B_{j}$ has exactly two paths which branch at height $n$.
-Then we consider a non-deterministic play of Player I, which means that I chooses both paths $x,x'$ through $B$ whenever $\langle jk\rangle$ has finite outcome.
-Thus, the next entry of Player I's move may be a pair $\langle j_1,j'_1\rangle$ of answers to two different queries $c_{jkx}$ and $c_{jkx'}$.
-Then the tree is constructed by continuing this procedure.
+The outcome $\infty$ indicates that $B$ has at most one path, and the outcome $n$ indicates that $B$ has exactly two paths which branch at height $n$.
+In the latter case, Player I has two possible moves: choosing the left path $x$ or choosing the right path $x'$.
+Therefore, instead of outcome $n$, we actually handle outcomes $n{\tt L}$ and $n{\tt R}$.
+The outcome $n{\tt L}$ ($n{\tt R}$, respectively) suggests that Player I chooses the left path $x$ (the right path $x'$, respectively) at the branch of height $n$.
+Then, the next entry of Player I's move may be $j_1$ and $j'_1$ of answers to two different queries $c_{jkx}$ and $c_{jkx'}$.
+The tree $\mathcal{O}$ of outcomes is constructed by continuing this procedure.